carolynz/poetry-camera-rpi/README.md

 The `Adafruit_Thermal.py` script is [Adafruit's thermal printer Python library](https://github.com/adafruit/Python-Thermal-Printer).

 ## How to set up
-At some point I will upload the .img file that you can copy to an SD card and just insert into your Raspberry Pi and go on your merry way.

-Until then, here's my setup.

 This was cobbled together from the following tutorials:
 - [Instant Camera using Raspberry Pi and Thermal Printer](https://learn.adafruit.com/instant-camera-using-raspberry-pi-and-thermal-printer)
 - [Networked Thermal Printer using Raspberry Pi and CUPS](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi)